chr15k/php-mvc/README.md

 }
 ```

-There are 2 methods available to models extending the core model as above, these are:
+There are 2 default methods available to models extending the core model as above, these are:

 ```php
 Post::all(); // retrieves a listing of all posts.